Nishant188/Face-Attendance-using-Face-Recognition/README.md

 ## Instructions to run:

-First download or clone the project
+First download or clone the project.
-Import the project to your favourit IDE
+Import the project to your favourit IDE.
-Create an python enviroment
+Create an python enviroment.
-Install all the packages
+Install all the packages.
-Run the project using the command line or your IDE Run Button
+Run the project using the command line or your IDE Run Button.

 ## Run:
 python -m venv env